 What happens during the procedure?

 This procedure is performed in Dr Hillson’s office.
 Dr Hillson uses eye drops to numb your eye and other drops are used to make the pupil small.
 A special contact lens is put on your eye to help direct the laser’s high-energy beam of light at the trabecular meshwork in your eye.
 The laser makes about 50 evenly spaced burns over 180 degrees of the eye.
 You will see a few brief flashes of light and feel little, if any, discomfort.
 The procedure usually takes less than 10 minutes.
-You will be able to go home soon after it is done.
+You will be able to go home soon after it is done, but you should arrange for a driver the day of the laser procedure.
 Dr. Hillson will ask you to return to the office two hours after your laser treatment to check the eye pressure.
-You will also have a further appointment in approximately two weeks to have the other 180 degrees lasered.
+You will also have a further appointment in approximately four weeks to have the other 180 degrees lasered.